 Although ILL service is free to users, the average cost to the library for each completed interlibrary loan transaction is approximately $30.00.
 Users are encouraged to use the service judiciously to avoid unnecessary expense for the college, and to inform ILL staff if a previously requested item is no longer needed.

-Before placing an ILL request, you should check for the material in Southworth Library's catalog for loans and journal articles.
-For articles, try the library's other resources.
-You should also look elsewhere online, such as with a "Google Scholar" search.
-Finally, users are encouraged to seek assistance at one of the library's Research Help Desks when choosing to use Interlibrary Loan services.
+Before placing an ILL request, you should check for the material in Southworth Library’s catalog or with a "RooSearch."
+You can also look elsewhere online, such as with a “Google Scholar” search.
+Finally, users are encouraged to seek assistance at one of the library’s Research Help Desk when choosing to use Interlibrary Loan services.